Skip to content

 The Ryzen 7 5800X has dropped to around $160 in 2026, making it the clear budget champion for RTX 3080 Ti builds.
 It runs on the AM4 platform, so you can pair it with a B450 motherboard and DDR4 RAM you might already own.

 TechPowerUp’s benchmark data confirms that the 5800X delivers about 93-95% of the 7800X3D’s gaming performance at 1440p.
-The gap narrows even further at 4K, where the GPU handles most of the work.
-In our testing with the RTX 3080 Ti at 4K ultra settings, the 5800X averaged just 5% fewer frames than the 7800X3D across six games.
+In our testing at 4K ultra, the 5800X averaged just 5% fewer frames across six titles.

-There’s a catch at 1080p.
-The bottleneck jumps to roughly 15-20% at 1080p high refresh rate gaming, so competitive FPS players pushing 240 Hz monitors should spend more on the 7800X3D.
-For 1440p and 4K builds, the 5800X is almost impossible to beat on value.
+At 1080p the story changes.
+The bottleneck jumps to roughly 15-20%, so competitive FPS players pushing 240 Hz monitors should spend more on the 7800X3D.
+For 1440p and 4K builds, though, the 5800X is almost impossible to beat on value since the GPU handles most of the rendering work at those resolutions.

 Why pick this one: If you already have an AM4 board and DDR4 RAM, this CPU slots right in.
 Total platform cost is hundreds less than AM5.